'Friends' reunion? No way, says TV comedy's co-creator

-LOS ANGELES Ross, Rachel, Joey, Chandler, Monica and Phoebe are not gathering together for a "Friends" reunion, the co-creator of the global hit TV show says, quashing rampant rumors that a special was in the works for this year.
+LOS ANGELES, April 17 Ross, Rachel, Joey, Chandler, Monica and Phoebe are not gathering together for a "Friends" reunion, the co-creator of the global hit TV show says, quashing rampant rumors that a special was in the works for this year.

 Marta Kauffman, who co-created the comedy for NBC about six 20-something singles living in New York, said a reunion was never going to happen despite multiple requests over the years to bring them back together.